SpaceMercury/Deforest_Detectives/README.md

 ## Data

 The dataset consists of high-resolution satellite images that have been labeled for areas of deforestation.
 The images being all standaradized and being taken from consistent sources, the model is able to learn the patterns of deforestation and make accurate predictions.
 We reduced the size to 256 to reduce the computational cost and speed up the process.

-## Model Training

-We trained our ResNet model on a robust dataset of labeled satellite images.
-The model was fine-tuned to identify deforested regions with high accuracy, ensuring it learned the complex patterns and characteristics unique to deforested landscapes.

 ## Results